shirady/website/content/en/docs/concepts/containers/images.md

 An image index can point to multiple [image manifests](https://github.com/opencontainers/image-spec/blob/master/manifest.md) for architecture-specific versions of a container.
 The idea is that you can have a name for an image (for example: `pause`, `example/mycontainer`, `kube-apiserver`) and allow different systems to fetch the right binary image for the machine architecture they are using.
 Kubernetes itself typically names container images with a suffix `-$(ARCH)`.
 For backward compatibility, please generate the older images with suffixes.

+For example `pause` and `pause-amd64`:
-The idea is to generate say `pause` image which has the manifest for all the arch(es) and say `pause-amd64` which is backwards compatible for older configurations or YAML files which may have hard coded the images with suffixes.
+- `pause` image is generated the manifest for all the machine architectures.
+- For backward compatibility use `pause-amd64` for the architecture-specific version of `amd64` (it is compatible for older configurations or YAML files which may have hard coded the images with suffixes).

 ## Using a private registry